This section is aimed at newcomers to Ligo and Tezos smart-contracts. In this tutorial, we will go through the following step :

 starting.jsligo in the editor.
 You should have this code

 Now we are going to compile the contract, open a terminal in the folder. (or the vs-code built-in terminal with Ctrl+shift+²) and run the following command:

-compile contract take one parameters, the file you want to compile.
-The
+compile contract takes a filename, the file you want to

 Now, you should have a Michelson contract